Tourism in Iran: Outward tourism

 Traditionally, only a small number of wealthy Iranian tourists traveled abroad, and the majority of the trips were business departures, mostly to neighboring states in the Persian Gulf and the wider Middle East (1 million each year), Central Asia and Turkey (~1 million).
 Although this is likely to continue to characterize much Iranian travel abroad, since the change of regime in Iraq in 2003, Iranians from all walks of life have visited their western neighbor.
 In addition, a large proportion of Iranians traveling abroad are likely to be visiting family, especially in Europe, the US and Australia (~1 million).
 Up until early 2012, because the Iranian rial was overvalued, the Iranian government was subsidizing its travelers abroad (2010).
 In 2011, some 27 million travelers and businessmen passed the Iranian custom departments.

 Following the Iranian subsidy reform plan, airfares in Iran went up by 65% in 2012.
 In 2012, Iranians spent $18.5 billion on outward tourism.
-They spent $12 billion to purchase airplane tickets from foreign airliners between the years 2012–2015.
+They spent $12 billion to purchase airplane tickets from foreign airlines between the years 2012–2015.